icon-project/documentation/howto/how-to-estimate-required-step.md

 }
 ```

-#### Failure
+#### Response - Fail

-If there exist exceptions, the response shows the exception message.
+If there is an exception, the response will show the error message.

 ```json
 {